SimionMarina/FullStack-Application/README.md

 # FullStack-Application
-Application Name: “FlatFinder” using NodeJs, Javascript, Mongoose
+Application Name: “FlatFinder” using NodeJs,Mongoose,React and Javascript